luispfonseca/stata-rcallcountrycode/README.md

 The main disadvantage is that `rcallcountrycode` requires additional dependencies, while `kountry` can be run directly after installing it from SSC without any additional work.

 ## Install
+Run:
 ```
 cap ado uninstall rcallcountrycode
 net install rcallcountrycode, from("https://raw.githubusercontent.com/luispfonseca/stata-rcallcountrycode/master/")
 ```

-Alternatively, if you have installed [haghish's github package for stata](https://github.com/haghish/github), just execute:
+You also need to install the dependencies.
+You can make it easier if you have installed [Haghish's github package for stata](https://github.com/haghish/github).
+Make sure you have installed R first (see below how). `github install` will install the required dependencies of `rcallcountrycode`, including those in R. Just run:
 ```
 github install luispfonseca/stata-rcallcountrycode
 ```